Hendy/umbraco-look/README.md

 	TextQuery = new TextQuery() {
-		SearchText = "some text to search for", HighlightFragments = 2, // highlight text containing the search term twice should be returned HighlightSeparator = " ... ", // text to inject between any search term matches GetText = true // raw text field should be returned (potentially a large document) },
+		SearchText = "some text to search for",
+		GetHighlight = true, // return highlight extract from the text field containing the search text GetText = true // raw text field should be returned (potentially a large document) },